xd3f4lt/tiktok-codding/README.md

 # How To Use The Files
 After downloading the .zip file, visit www.replit.com.
 Create a new Repl under "HTML/CSS/JS".
+Upload all the files from the .zip folder into the Repl you just created.
+Then everything should work, if it doesn't work just send me a DM on my Tiktok :) Happy codding!

 # index.html
 To edit the name of the person, you can visit index.html